Hidden in the forest of Rothiemurchus, this beautiful place is one of the most loved in the UK.

 LOCH AN EILEIN GALLERY

-Our gallery is now in its sixth season of offering a wide range of fine art and locally made crafts.
+Our gallery is currently closed and we will keep this page up to date when we are able to re-open.
 We usually have a fantastic selection of fine art work and photography, primarily landscapes and wildlife as befits our rural situation.
 The craft work is nearly all sourced locally and comprises jewellery, Harris tweed, felt work, engraved and fused glass, sculpture, wood turning, driftaway art, soaps and much more.

 Loch an Eilein gallery is a fantastic showcase of the artistic talent in this area.
 During the season we will be presenting a constantly changing exhibition of a range of art styles and media, from some exciting new artists as well as old favourites.